Students who receive an initial room assignment from Residence Life and want to request a change must email firstname.lastname@example.org.

 Unauthorized Room Changes Unauthorized room changes result in a lot of confusion and present significant issues with respect to safety.

-Students who change rooms without prior approval from the Area Coordinator may be subject to disciplinary action, including fines and possible mandatory relocation.
+Students who change rooms without prior approval from the Assistant Director may be subject to disciplinary action, including fines and possible mandatory relocation.